Technology

 Software Tools

-AEROKATS utilizes a variety of tools to analyze the data captured from flights.
-The majority of tools are provided by Public Labs and are open access.
-These tools allow users to manipulate images and extract more meaningful information out of the data.
+AEROKATS utilizes a variety of tools to analyze the data captured from flights and the majority of tools are open access.
+These tools allow users to manipulate images and extract more meaningful information out of the data

 CODAP